ASBaumgarten/LinuxGamingResources/miscellaneous-en.md

 ## To-do list

 - [ ] Finalize formatting requirements in formatting.md
-- [ ] Sort all unsort links from miscellaneous-en.md
+- [ ] Determine what applications, drivers, launchers, etc. have shared/overlapping function with other things in the same catergory
 - [ ] Clearly lable all applicable sites, programs, and products as Open Source
 - [ ] Mark items as no longer maintained/abandoned if no commits have been in the last year and if no active forks have emerged

 ## Unsorted and Miscellaneous links